Post Summary: The Best Hiking Apps To Elevate Your Next Hiking Adventure

 Here are some ways to stretch your phone’s battery life, and backups to ensure you’ve got enough juice for the trail!

 - Bring a portable power bank.
-We carry ultra-lightweight ones like this from Anker, to give us an extra boost when our battery is low.
+We carry ultra-lightweight and slender ones from Biolite, to give us an extra boost when our battery is low.

 - Solar chargers.
 Taking a much longer thru-hike or multi-day trip?
 You can produce your own energy from the sun, using this portable solar panel from Goal Zero!

 - Turn off your phone when not in use, or when you don’t have service (If you’re still hoping to use your camera, just put it in airplane mode)